phetsims/equality-explorer/doc/implementation-notes.md

 [Term](https://github.com/phetsims/equality-explorer/blob/master/js/common/model/Term.js) is the base type for terms.
 There are 3 subtypes.
 [ConstantTerm](https://github.com/phetsims/equality-explorer/blob/master/js/common/model/ConstantTerm.js) corresponds to constant terms.
 [VariableTerm](https://github.com/phetsims/equality-explorer/blob/master/js/common/model/VariableTerm.js) corresponds to terms that are associated with a symbolic variable, e.g. `x`.
 [ObjectTerm](https://github.com/phetsims/equality-explorer/blob/master/js/basics/model/ObjectTerm.js) is a term that is associated with a real-world object (shape, fruit, coin, animal).
 VariableTerm and ObjectTerm are similar in that they are associated with a variable, but their requirements are different enough to justify separate types.
 And there are in fact two variable types: [Variable](https://github.com/phetsims/equality-explorer/blob/master/js/common/model/Variable.js) is a typical symbolic variable, and its subtype [ObjectVariable](https://github.com/phetsims/equality-explorer/blob/master/js/basics/model/ObjectVariable.js) contains more information pertaining to a real-world object.

-[TermCreator] is the base type for creating and managing terms.
+[TermCreator](https://github.com/phetsims/equality-explorer/blob/master/js/common/model/TermCreator.js) is the base type for creating and managing terms.
 It uses the PhET [creator pattern], described more in the [**Common Patterns**](https://github.com/phetsims/equality-explorer/blob/master/doc/implementation-notes.md#common-patterns) section.
 Term creators are responsible for creating and managing terms.
-There is a subtype for each term type, namely [ConstantTermCreator], [VariableTermCreator] and [ObjectTermCreator].
+There is a subtype for each term type, namely [ConstantTermCreator](https://github.com/phetsims/equality-explorer/blob/master/js/common/model/ConstantTermCreator.js), [VariableTermCreator](https://github.com/phetsims/equality-explorer/blob/master/js/common/model/VariableTermCreator.js) and [ObjectTermCreator](https://github.com/phetsims/equality-explorer/blob/master/js/basics/model/ObjectTermCreator.js).

 Universal Operation

 Snapshots

 Through the simulation, variable values are represented using integers.
-All other numbers (constants, coefficients,...) are represented using fraction, using the common-code [Fraction] type.
+All other numbers (constants, coefficients,...) are represented using fraction, using the common-code [Fraction](https://github.com/phetsims/phetcommon/blob/master/js/model/Fraction.js) type.
 Fraction are always in reduced form, both in the model and view.

 ## View